ministryofjustice/hmpps-github-actions-runner/README.md

 ### Repo environment variables

 - GH_APP_ID - the corresponding AppId for the Github App
-- RUNNER_LABELS - the label by which the runner is invoked
+- RUNNER_LABEL - the label by which the runner is invoked
+- RUNNER_GROUP - the runner group to assign the new runners to.